Work for us : Returning to practice

 Our Return to Practice partner is the University of Brighton, which has a fully online Return to Practice (RTP) programme that means you can study from the comfort of your own home with no costly or time-consuming commute.

-The University of Brighton holds regular online Q&A sessions in which you can find out all the information needed to apply for your RTP Programme.
+Brighton University hold regular online Q&A sessions in which you can find out all the information needed to apply for your RTP Programme.

 Once you have started the application process, you will need to confirm that you have a placement in principle.
 Please use the Return to Practice Placement request form, which you will find at the bottom of the page.